Working definition of multi-competence

 'the overall system of a mind or a community that uses more than one language’.

-Uncut version of a shorter encyclopaedia entry (2012); an updated version is in preparation (2018)
+Uncut version of a shorter encyclopaedia entry (2012); updated version in preparation (2018)

 Multi-competence therefore involves the whole mind of the speaker, not simply their first language (L1) or their second.
 It assumes that someone who knows two or more languages is a different person from a monolingual and so needs to be looked at in their own right rather than as a deficient monolingual, an idea put forward by Grosjean (1989) from a different background.
 Multi-competence is thus not a model nor a theory so much as an overall perspective or framework: It changes the angle from which second language acquisition is viewed.
 It constitutes a bilingual ‘wholistic’ interpretation of bilingualism as opposed to a monolingual ‘fractional’ interpretation of bilingualism, in Grosjean ( 2009)’s terms.